Paying for parking

-We have also introduced a 30 minute-free period meaning you will not be charged for dropping off or picking someone up from our site.
+We have also introduced a 10 minute free period at the drop off point outside the hospital’s main entrance and a 30 minute free period in the main car park, meaning you will not be charged for dropping off or picking someone up from our site.

-You do this when you are ready to leave.
+You pay for parking when you are ready to leave.

-When you are ready to leave the hospital, go to the machines in the car park and enter all of your number plate.
+When you are ready to leave the hospital, go to the machines in the car parks and enter all of your number plate.
 Press the search button and 3 options will appear: